Want to know WHY you NEED an 85mm Lens?!

 The 85mm lens is great in low light situations.
 Why?
 It tends to “allow” more light than other lenses.
 I’ll save you all of the specific math, but the focal length, divided by the aperture, gives you an “area” of light.
 So the lower the aperture, the more light the lens will allow into the camera.
 So for example, an 85mm 1.4 is going to give you a better result than a 50mm 1.4.
 Lighting results are also partially determined by our cameras as well, but the 85mm definitely adds an extra lighting boost!

 Prime lenses, in general, tend to be more able to handle low light situations.
-To read more about prime lenses and what they are capable of, read this great tutorial!
+Read this great tutorial to learn more about prime lenses and what they are capable of!

 This friendly piranha portrait was taken at an aquarium with virtually no light, other than the light shining into the tank.
 It was shot with an 85mm SigmaArt at ISO 3200, f/3.5 and a shutter speed of 1/125s.